-The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with generally accepted accounting principles for interim financial information and, accordingly, do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
-The accompanying unaudited condensed consolidated financial statements include the accounts of VistaPrint Limited and our wholly owned subsidiaries.
-In the opinion of management, all adjustments, consisting primarily of normal recurring accruals, considered necessary for a fair presentation of the results of operations for the interim periods reported and of our financial condition as of the date of the interim balance sheet have been included.
-Operating results for the three months ended September 30, 2005 are not necessarily indicative of the results that may be expected for the year ending June 30, 2006 or for any other period.
+The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States for interim financial information and, accordingly, do not include all of the information and footnotes required by generally accepted accounting principles in the United States for complete financial statements.
+The accompanying unaudited condensed consolidated financial statements include the accounts of VistaPrint Limited and its wholly owned subsidiaries.
+In the opinion of management, all adjustments, consisting primarily of normal recurring accruals, considered necessary for a fair presentation of the results of operations for the interim periods reported and of the Company's financial condition as of the date of the interim balance sheet have been included.
+Operating results for the three months and six months ended December 31, 2005 are not necessarily indicative of the results that may be expected for the year ending June 30, 2006 or for any other period.

-The balance sheet at June 30, 2005 has been derived from our audited consolidated financial statements at that date but does not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
+The condensed consolidated balance sheet at June 30, 2005 has been derived from the Company's audited consolidated financial statements at that date but does not include all of the information and footnotes required by generally accepted accounting principles in the United States for complete financial statements.

-These unaudited interim condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and related notes included in our Registration Statement on Form S-1 (File No. 333-125470) declared effective by the Securities and Exchange Commission on September 29, 2005.
+These unaudited interim condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and related notes included in the Company's Registration Statement on Form S-1 (File No. 333-125470) declared effective by the Securities and Exchange Commission on September 29, 2005.